njones61/ce547/docs/unit3/12_boundary_condition/boundary_condition_hw.md

 ## Submission

-You do not need to submit anything to a TA or Learning Suite for this assignment.
+You do not need to submit anything to the TA or Learning Suite for this assignment.
 I can login and look at a list of who has completed the evaluation (it does not list your answer, just whether or not you have completed the evaluation).
 I will just look at this list to determine who should get credit for the assignment.